-Where a Participant is a New Participant or becomes an Adjusted Participant, it shall notify the Market Operator of its forecast value of its Metered Demand and/or Imbalance for its Supplier Units and/or Generator Units respectively.
+Where a Participant is a New Participant or becomes an Adjusted Participant, it shall notify the Market Operator of its forecast value of its Metered Demand and/or Imbalance for any of its Supplier Units and/or Generator Units respectively, which are not listed in paragraph G.12.4.4.
 The forecast values notified by an Adjusted Participant shall represent the forecast of its average Metered Demand or forecasted Imbalance which will be applied in the calculations for Required Credit Cover.
 Each Adjusted Participant shall provide such additional information to the Market Operator as provided for pursuant to Agreed Procedure 9 “Management of Credit Cover and Credit Default” to enable the Market Operator to calculate revised values of Required Credit Cover in accordance with this Chapter G (Financial and Settlement).

+Where a Participant is a New Participant or becomes an Adjusted Participant, it shall submit Forecast values of zero to the Market Operator in respect of:

+Metered Demand for Supplier Unit, v, that is a Trading Site Supplier Unit which is registered as part of an Autoproducer Site in accordance with B.9.4 and B.9.1.2; or a Trading Site Supplier Unit which is registered as part of a Trading Site which contains a Demand Side Unit in accordance with B.9.5.4

+Imbalance for an Autoproducer Unit which is registered as part of an Autoproducer Site in accordance with B.9.4 and B.9.1.1 for which a Trading Site Supplier Unit is also registered in accordance with B.9.4 and B.9.1.2; or a Demand Side Unit which is registered as part of a Trading Site in accordance with B.9.5.4.

 …..

 Calculations of Required Credit Cover for the Undefined Exposure Period